section-engineering-education/engineering-education/content/articles/creating-an-animated-javafx-field-validation-alert/index.md

 ![When the login is successful](/engineering-education/creating-an-animated-javafx-field-validation-alert/on-success-message.png "When the login is successful")

 ### Animating the user interface
-To add animations in the JavaFX project, the `AnimateFX` dependency is required.
+The `AnimateFX` dependency is required to add animations in the JavaFX project.
 > `AnimateFX` is a JavaFX library that provides animations for a JavaFX project.

 AnimateFX animations for JavaFX controls include:
 - Bounce
 - BounceIn
 - FadeIn